 The Top Eight Mistakes People Make With Medicaid

 Medicaid planning can be a difficult and confusing process.
-The following are some common mistakes people make when using Medicaid.
+The following are some common mistakes people make when planning to apply for Medicaid.

-Ignoring important safe harbors created by Congress.
+- Ignoring important safe harbors created by Congress.
 Certain transfers are allowable without jeopardizing Medicaid eligibility.
-These include: transfers to disabled children, caretaker children, certain siblings and into trust for anyone who is disabled and under age 65 (for more, click here); a transfer to a 'pay-back' trust if under age 65 (for more, click here); and a transfer to a pooled disability trust at any age (for more, click here).
+These include: transfers to disabled children, caretaker children, certain siblings and into a trust for anyone who is disabled and under age 65; a transfer to a 'pay-back' trust if under age 65; and a transfer to a pooled disability trust at any age.

-Failing to take advantage of protections for the spouse of a nursing home resident.
+- Failing to take advantage of protections for the spouse of a nursing home resident.
 These protections include the purchase of an immediate annuity, petitioning for an increased community spouse resource allowance, and in some instances petitioning for an increased income allowance or refusing to cooperate with the nursing home spouse's Medicaid application.
-(For more, click here and here.)

-Not getting expert help.
+- Not getting expert help.
 This is a complicated field that most people deal with only once in their lives.
 Tens of thousands of dollars are at stake.
-It's penny wise and pound foolish not to consult with people who make their living guiding clients through the process.
-(For more, click here.)
+It's penny wise and pound foolish not to consult with an attorney who knows how to guide clients through the process.
+To find an attorney near you, click here.